Search Engine Ranking Basics

 What are SERP, SEM, SEP, etc, & how do these affect my website?

-Search engine ranking is an area with many acronyms (SEO, SEM, SERP, SEP) that all website owners must pay attention if they want to maximize free traffic from sites like Google.
+Search engine ranking is an area with many acronyms (SEO, SEM, SERP, SEP) that all website owners must pay attention if they want to maximize free traffic from search engines like Google.

 Whether a new, or well-established website, search engine ranking is important to online success, and should be paid attention to regularly.

 SEO (Search Engine Optimization) is fundamentally easy at its core, and is nothing more than:

 the activities undertaken to generate free-qualified traffic from search engines naturally.

 However, the many terms and acronyms that have come about with SEO can be confusing to many business owners and those just learning about how to best market their new or existing website.

 The following are a couple of the basic terms associated with SEO: